pydantic/pydantic/docs/concepts/validation_decorator.md

 ## Compatibility with type checkers

-As the [`validate_call()`][pydantic.validate_call] decorator preserves the decorated function's signature, it should be compatible with type checkers.
-However, due to current limitations in the Python type system, the [`raw_function`](#accessing-the-original-function) or other attributes won't be recognized and you will need to suppress the error.
+As the [`validate_call()`][pydantic.validate_call] decorator preserves the decorated function's signature, it should be compatible with type checkers (such as mypy and pyright).
+However, due to current limitations in the Python type system, the [`raw_function`](#accessing-the-original-function) or other attributes won't be recognized and you will need to suppress the error using (usually with a `# type: ignore` comment).

 ## Custom configuration